mattkerlogue/tidyods/README.md

 Performance of `read_ods_cells()` and `read_ods_sheet()` is largely comparable to that provided by `{readODS}`.
-Performance can be improved by setting `quick = TRUE`, which extracts only the .
+Performance can be improved by setting `quick = TRUE`, which extracts only a “vital” subset of information about cells: the sheet, row and column position, the value type and a cell value.
+For “float” and “percentage” value types quick extracts the underlying numeric value but for all other value types it extracts the formatted cell content (e.g. for date 2/5/23 rather than the ISO standard 2023-05-0).
+The `quick` function also does not accurately handle complex text structure (e.g. repeated white space or multi-line cell content), it will also include the text of any embedded comments/annotations in the cell content.

 ``` r
 types_cells_quick <- read_ods_cells(example_file, "types",